 Master of Laws (LL.M.)
 Application Requirements

-*Early applications are strongly recommended as priority consideration for admission, scholarship and grant assistance from the School of Law are given to those who apply by the given semester deadline.
+*Early applications are strongly recommended because priority consideration for admission, scholarship, and grant assistance from Regent Law are given to those who apply by the given semester deadline.

 The admissions committee seeks to do more than simply enroll those with the greatest academic potential.
-We admit men and women who have demonstrated both academic ability as well as a committment to the school's mission as a Christ-centered institution.
+We admit men and women who have demonstrated both academic ability and a commitment to the school's mission as a Christ-centered institution.

 The admissions committee, comprised of faculty members, associate deans, and the Director of Admissions, evaluates applicants according to the following criteria:

-- Academic achievement (GPA, course rigor, and instituition attended)
+- Academic achievement (GPA, course rigor, and institution attended)

 - Career accomplishments

-- Skills relevant to the paractice of law
+- Skills relevant to the practice of law

 - Responses to the questions in the application for admission